 While Tabasco Family Reserve is certainly richer in flavor, you may not get that opinion from a quick glance of its ingredients list.
 Like its Original Red Sauce, Tabasco Family Reserve sports only three ingredients: white wine vinegar, red peppers, and salt.

 This is still a Louisiana-style hot sauce at heart, with many similarities to Tabasco’s Original Red Hot Sauce.
 The key ingredient difference: the type of vinegar used.
 Tabasco Original Red uses distilled vinegar (white vinegar), while Tabasco Family Reserve uses white wine vinegar.
-Beyond that, it’s a matter of proportions in the bottle and time aging in the oak barrels.
+Beyond that, it’s a matter of proportions in the bottle and time aging in the white oak barrels.

 –> Learn More: White Vinegar Vs. White Wine Vinegar (SPICEography)